urob/zmk-config/readme.md

 - most symbols can be accessed from the base layer via combos
 - sticky shift on right thumb, double-tap activates caps-word
 - backspace morphs into delete when shifted
-- unicode layer with Greek letters for mathematical typesetting (not yet ported to ZMK)
+- unicode layer with Greek letters for mathematical typesetting (implemented via preprocessor macros[^2])

 ![](img/keymap.png)